jasnow/railroader-site/source/docs/warning_types/denial_of_service/index.markdown

 Denial of Service (DoS) is any attack which causes a service to become unavailable for legitimate clients.

-For issues that Brakeman detects, this typically arises in the form of memory leaks.
+For issues that Railroader detects, this typically arises in the form of memory leaks.
 In particular, since Symbols are not garbage collected, creation of large numbers of Symbols could lead to a server running out of memory.

-Brakeman checks for instances of user input which is converted to a Symbol.
+Railroader checks for instances of user input which is converted to a Symbol.
 When this is not restricted, an attacker could create an unlimited number of Symbols.

 The best approach is to simply never convert user-controlled input to a Symbol.
 If this cannot be avoided, use a whitelist of acceptable values.